-- (c) As at the close of business on the disclosure date, no partner or member of the professional staff of Perella Weinberg Partners LP (financial advisor to Willis) actively engaged in relation to the Merger or otherwise customarily engaged in the affairs of Willis since June 30, 2013 and no person (other than an exempt fund manager or exempt principal trader) controlling, controlled by, or under the same control as Perella Weinberg Partners LP, was interested in, or held any short positions, in any relevant Towers Watson securities. - (d) As at the close of business on the disclosure date, no partner or member of the professional staff of Deloitte LLP (Willis' auditor) engaged actively in relation to the Merger or otherwise customarily engaged in the affairs of Willis since June 30, 2013 was interested, or held any short positions, in any relevant Towers Watson securities. - (e) As at the close of business on the disclosure date, no partner or member of the professional staff of Weil, Gotshal & Manges LLP (US legal advisor to Willis) actively engaged in relation to the Merger, or otherwise customarily engaged in the affairs of Willis since June 30, 2013, was interested, or held any short positions, in any relevant Towers Watson securities. - (f) As at the close of business on the disclosure date, no partner or member of the professional staff of Matheson (Irish legal advisor to Willis) actively engaged in relation to the Merger or otherwise customarily engaged in the affairs of Willis since June 30, 2013 was interested, or held any short positions, in any relevant Towers Watson securities. - (g) As at the close of business on the disclosure date, no partner or member of the professional staff of Morrow & Co.
-LLC, (proxy solicitation agent of Willis) actively engaged in relation to the Merger or otherwise customarily engaged in the affairs of Willis since June 30, 2013 was interested, or held any short positions, in any relevant Towers Watson securities. - (h) Save as disclosed in this paragraph 1.4, as at the close of business on the disclosure date, no other person acting in concert (including deemed to be acting in concert) with Willis, held any interest or any short position in any relevant Towers Watson securities. - (i) The information in this paragraph 1.4 in respect of each member of Willis and all persons controlling, controlled by, or under the same control as each of them has been included subject to the Willis directors' knowledge, information and belief as of the disclosure date, after having made due and careful inquiries.
+- (d) As at the close of business on the disclosure date, [●] partner or member of the professional staff of Deloitte LLP (Willis' auditor) engaged actively in relation to the Merger or otherwise customarily engaged in the affairs of Willis since June 30, 2013 was interested, or held any short positions, in any relevant Towers Watson securities. - (e) As at the close of business on the disclosure date, [●] partner or member of the professional staff of Weil, Gotshal & Manges LLP (US legal advisor to Willis) actively engaged in relation to the Merger, or otherwise customarily engaged in the affairs of Willis since June 30, 2013, was interested, or held any short positions, in any relevant Towers Watson securities. - (f) As at the close of business on the disclosure date, [•] partner or member of the professional staff of Matheson (Irish legal advisor to Willis) actively engaged in relation to the Merger or otherwise customarily engaged in the affairs of Willis since June 30, 2013 was interested, or held any short positions, in any relevant Towers Watson securities. - (g) As at the close of business on the disclosure date, neither ValueAct Capital (which has entered into an agreement to vote its shares in favor of the Willis Share Issuance Proposal at the Willis EGM) nor any partner or member of the professional staff of ValueAct Capital actively engaged in relation to the Merger or otherwise customarily engaged in the affairs of Willis since June 30, 2013 was interested, or held any short positions, in any relevant Towers Watson securities. - (h) Save as disclosed in this paragraph 1.4, as at the close of business on the disclosure date, [•] other person acting in concert (including deemed to be acting in concert) with Willis, held any interest or any short position in any relevant Towers Watson securities. - (i) The information in this paragraph 1.4 in respect of each member of Willis and all persons controlling, controlled by, or under the same control as each of them has been included subject to the Willis directors' knowledge, information and belief as of the disclosure date, after having made due and careful enquiries.